-This robotic telescope allows to properly undertake scientific programmes that require long-term monitoring of variable objects (novae, extra-galactic SN, quasars) as well as rapid reaction to unpredictable phenomena and their systematic follow up (GRB, near-Earth asteroids, long period comets).
+This robotic telescope allows to properly undertake scientific programs that require long-term monitoring of variable objects (novae, extra-galactic SN, quasars) as well as rapid reaction to unpredictable phenomena and their systematic follow up (GRB, near-Earth asteroids, long-period comets).

 2m2 MPG/ESO telescope

 The 2.2m telescope at La Silla has been in operation since early 1984 and is on indefinite loan to ESO from the Max Planck Gesellschaft.
 The telescope time is shared between the MPI and ESO Observers.
 Operation and maintenance of the telescope is the responsibility of ESO.
-The telescope has been in use at La Silla since 1984, and lies at an altitude of 2335 metres.
+The telescope has been in use at La Silla since 1984 and lies at an altitude of 2335 meters.